 Successful applicants may be required to work within a modified scope of practice or within different settings such as aged care and dedicated COVID-19 clinical settings.

 When will I know if there is interest in my experience?

 As an expression of interest process, the information provided by applicants will assist in identifying people as potentially suitable for further discussions regarding employment opportunities.

 You may be contacted to seek further information to determine suitability for employment for a specific position.

-Given the evolving needs of the pandemic response, clinicians with expertise in areas such as infection control and critical care will be initially targeted.
+Given the evolving needs of the pandemic response, clinicians with the skills and knowledge to work in COVID-19 clinical settings will be initially targeted.

 There are also certain geographic areas across Victoria that may be in greater need of surge staff during periods ahead.

 This means that there may be people who are more suitable for certain roles, or who live closer to certain Victorian health services, that get contacted sooner.

 Expressing your interest is not a guarantee that a person will be contacted or offered employment within the Victorian health system.